jsnfwlr/go11y/README.md

 ## Todo

 * Implement integration tests for log ingestion and tracing with Grafana-LGTM testcontainer
+* Expand GoDoc details and add examples
+* Try to get tracing integrated into o11y so there is less boilerplate needed

 ## Notes
 <sup>1</sup> sounds like Ollie